ibm-cloud-docs/vmwaresolutions/vcenter/vc_networkingonvcenterserver.md

 * You can change the NSX Manager password.
 This password is displayed on the **Summary** page of the instance in the VMware Solutions console.
 * You can change the NSX Controller password.
 This password is not displayed in the VMware Solutions console, but you can set a new password without the old password.
 For more information, see [Change Controller password](https://docs.vmware.com/en/VMware-NSX-Data-Center-for-vSphere/6.2/NSX-Data-Center-for-vSphere-62.zip){: external}.
-* You can change the password and the SSH settings for the customer-managed NSX ESG.
+* You can change the password and the SSH settings for the customer-managed edge.
 This password is not displayed in the VMware Solutions console, but you can set a new password without the old password.
 For more information, see [Change CLI credentials](https://docs.vmware.com/en/VMware-NSX-Data-Center-for-vSphere/6.4/com.vmware.nsx.admin.doc/GUID-1DB9DE43-6B54-4FD1-903A-2DFFB87CD7FA.html?hWord=N4IghgNiBcIKYBMDmcAEAHMBnLB3A9gE4IgC+QA){: external}.
 * Do not change the passwords for the management VMware NSX ESG and the related Distributed Logical Router.

 ## Related links